s3np41k1r1t0/TC/README.md

-# Projeto de TC da Ana, Bruno e Sofia
+# TC works with Rubon, Anaa and Macho Alfaa